HuangYiran/newsstation/README.md

-# NewsNow - Real-time News Aggregator
+# NewsStation - Real-time News Aggregator

 A Python-based news aggregator that collects news from various sources and presents them in a clean, organized interface.